influxdata/docs-v2/content/flux/v0.x/data-types/basic/string.md

 - [and more](/flux/v0.x/stdlib/strings/)

 ## Interpolate strings
-To interpolate strings in a Flux string, enclose embedded [expressions](/flux/v0.x/spec/expressions/) in a dollar sign and curly braces `${}`.
+To interpolate strings in another Flux string, enclose embedded [expressions](/flux/v0.x/spec/expressions/) in a dollar sign and curly braces `${}`.
 Flux replaces the placeholder with the result of the embedded expression and returns a string literal.